BMW 3 Series (E46): Compact

-3 Series Compact (E46/5)

 The shorter three-door hatchback version of the E46 was marketed as the BMW 3 Series Compact.
 The exterior styling has several differences to the rest of the E46 3 Series range, notably the distinctive headlights and tail-lights.
 Mechanically, the Compact shares many elements with the rest of the E46 range, however the steering rack has a faster ratio.